Nelson Mandela’s ex-wife Winnie Mandela dies at 81 — Nigeria Today

 In 1992, the Mandelas separated, and then divorced in 1996, after a legal wrangle that revealed she had had an affair with a young bodyguard.

-The post Nelson Mandela’s ex-wife Winnie Mandela dies at 81 appeared first on Vanguard News.
+The post Nelson Mandela’s ex-wife Winnie Mandela dies at 81 appeared first on The Independent Uganda:.

 Do you have something awesome to share with the world?
 Click here to share